 Yeti was one of the early adopters of suspension on mountain bikes.
 Manitou forks were a common sight on team bikes, and Giove’s used a Manitou 2 fork with some hybrid Manitou 3 and RockShox Judy internals.
 The left leg has a RockShox Judy spring, and the right has a stack of Manitou 3 elastomers, modified to make the suspension feel more active.

 The suspension drives a custom Risse shock built specifically for the ARC.
 The shock was robust enough that it still held air when the bike was rediscovered by a vintage MTB collector over 20 years later.
-Risse Racing Technology is based out of Oregon and continues to design and manufacture suspension components, and they were able to fully restore and service the shock so the bike is actually still rideable.
+Risse Racing Technology is based out of Oregon and continues to design and manufacture suspension components.
+Its techs were able to fully restore and service the shock, so the bike is actually still rideable.

 The shock was attached to the frame with custom welded plates that had two mounts, allowing the bike’s geometry and travel to be slightly altered depending on if the shock was mounted in the high or low position.
-It’s a design feature that was far ahead of its time and now a large number of trail and enduro bikes use a similar method to deliver adjustable geometry.
+This design feature was far ahead of its time and now a large number of trail and enduro bikes use a similar method to offer adjustable geometry.

 Just sitting on the bike, it's easy to say that the Risse shock is the plushest and highest quality vintage shock in our museum.
-But it was let down by the flexy rear end of the ARC, which tended to sway and flex wildly.
+But it was let down by the ARC's flexy rear end, which tended to sway and flex wildly.
 With the suspension set in the “low” position, the ARC only had about an inch of travel, but it still managed to pedal quite poorly.
-Despite all this, Giove was able to pilot the bike to third overall in the 1993 season and third at the World Championships in Metabief, France.
+Despite all this, Giove rode the bike to third overall in the 1993 season and third at the World Championships in Metabief, France.

 1995 - Kurt Stockton’s Kestrel Rubicon Comp Kamikaze